-Even though the love affair began in elementary school, when my third grade teacher read my story about Mr. and Mrs. Leaf out loud to the class, the journey didn’t start until I traveled to Kenya to do HIV/AIDS outreach in 2006.
+Even though the love affair began in elementary school, when my third grade teacher read my story about Mr. and Mrs. Leaf out loud to the class, the journey didn’t start until I traveled to Kenya in 2006.
 The places and people I encountered haunted me.
 They would not leave, even after I came home.
 My only relief came through the keys of my computer.
 So over the summer, I sat at my desk and wrote my first full-length novel.

 When I finished, I thought I’d see about publication.
 Little did I know what I was getting myself into.
 After doing a very small amount of research, I sent out queries, received one request for the full manuscript and a quick rejection.
 Still in college at the University of Wisconsin-Madison and newly married, I put the novel in a drawer.
 I graduated with a teaching degree, moved to Iowa, got a wonderful job teaching 5th graders, and let life have its way.
 Until 2008, Valentine’s Day in New York City, when my husband and I found out we were expecting.

 While pregnant, my stomach wasn’t the only thing expanding.
 The writing itch returned.
 Stronger this time.
 So I wrote my second novel and decided not to stop.
 This writing thing felt like more than a hobby.
 I dove into the world of publishing, researching agents and editors and filling my bookshelves with books about writing.
 I revised my first two novels and wrote two more.
 I paid for some professional critiques, joined the American Christian Fiction Writers Association, found some critique partners, and attended my first writing conference in September of 2009.